-I have taught Mathematics and Introductory Statistics at the University of Tennessee at Martin for over thirty-two years now.
+I have taught Mathematics and Introductory Statistics at the University of Tennessee at Martin for over thirty-three years now.
 I usually teach four courses per semester.
 My print publications are listed on a separate page.
 In my "spare time" I am an active web content developer with tens of thousands of web pages on prime numbers theory and records, especially the database of the 5,000 largest known primes.

 In 1984 I received my Ph.D. in algebraic number theory at the University of California at Berkeley, working under P. Emory Thomas.
 Before that I earned a B.S. in mathematics at the California State University at Hayward, 1979 (now rebranded as Cal State East Bay).